alexgo-io/alexlab-doc/developers/products/automated-market-making/trading-pool-v2.md

 The $$n=1$$ and $$n=2$$ cases cover all practical use cases with closed-form solutions.

 **Q: Is this battle-tested?**
-A: Yes!
-The Solidly formula is used by major DEXs including:
+A: The Solidly formula is used by:
 - Velodrome Finance: ~$50M daily volume
 - Aerodrome: ~$100M daily volume
-- Solidly (original): Proven in production
+- Solidly (original): Production deployment

-Our implementation has been thoroughly tested on Stacks testnet with comprehensive test coverage and will be subject to a comprehensive security audit before mainnet deployment.
+Implementation tested on Stacks testnet.
+Security audit scheduled before mainnet deployment.

 **Q: When can we expect deployment?**
 A: Deployment timeline depends on:
-1. Clarinet SDK improving `restrict-assets?` support (monitoring actively)
+1. ⏸️ **Current Blocker**: Clarinet SDK update to support `restrict-assets?` (CLI v3.10.0 supports it, but SDK v3.8.1 does not)
-2. Completing comprehensive testing once tooling is ready
+2. Completing comprehensive testing with the updated SDK tooling
 3. Security audit scheduling and completion

-We'll provide updates as each milestone is reached.
+Updates will be provided as milestones are reached.

 **Q: Will there be any downtime during the upgrade?**
-A: No. The upgrade is designed to be seamless with no service interruption.
-All pools continue operating normally throughout the process.
+A: No. Seamless upgrade with no service interruption.
+Pools continue operating normally.

 **Q: Can I still use the same helper functions?**
-A: Yes!
-All v1 helper functions remain:
+A: All v1 helper functions remain:
 - `swap-helper` (automatic routing)
 - `swap-helper-a`, `swap-helper-b`, `swap-helper-c` (multi-hop)
 - `get-oracle-instant`, `get-oracle-resilient` (price oracles)